geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > You can easily set up queues and consumers to get the email sending task done well after the order is placed.
 If the email is sent 1 minute late it does not cause a problem.

 If you want to reduce the latency when there are many orders you can always scale up the number of consumers.
 Any non-critical or non-blocking task can be pushed to the background to be done asynchronously.
-It helps use the available resources at optimum level without any problems.
+It helps use the available resources at an optimum level without any problems.

 #### Use async code where applicable